 Pimoe was found, and Maui successfully caught him.
 But Pimoe was so large and so heavy he dragged the canoe down.
 Struggling to keep hold of the line Maui’s brothers turned around and cast their eyes upon Pimoe.
 His body was then transformed into an island complete with lush mountains, valleys and lagoons, protected by cliffs and topped with mist and rainbows.

 A land had been carved out for men to live upon.
 But Maui was still aggrieved by his failure to catch the fish.
 He pulled the great hook from out of the land and threw it high up into the sky, where is still hangs there to this day.

-As usual with myths, there are often a multitude of versions.
-In one Maui’s father just gave him the fishhook and Pimoe wasn’t transformed into land, but while hunting him Maui accidently pulled up new land from the bottom.
+As usual with myths, there is often a multitude of versions.
+In one Maui’s father just gave him the fishhook and Pimoe wasn’t transformed into the land, but while hunting him Maui accidentally pulled up new land from the bottom.

 While Disney might not have got Maui exactly right in Moana, they caught the spirit of the character very well.

-The stars do not just have great significance for us who live in western cultures, the stars are very important part of other cultures.
+The stars do not just have great significance for us who live in western cultures, the stars are a very important part of other cultures.
 If you’re looking to buy a star on the star name registry, know you’re taking part in a very old tradition that crosses time, people and culture.
-There’s over 6 million to chose from on the international star registry and you can even get one within the constellation of Maui’s Fishhook (Scorpious) itself.
+There’s over 6 million to choose from our international star registry and you can even get one within the constellation of Maui’s Fishhook (Scorpius) itself.